Ranch Horse Competition - Riding Styles & Disciplines

 Ranch Horse Competition Article and Photos Copyrighted - see credits below

-These fairly new classes will not necessarily serve the purpose of reestablishing the versatility the Quarter Horse was once known for, because specialization may take place within this type of competition as well, and specialists from one segment or the other may be eligible for it, anyway.
-However, the regulations for this type of competition are such that they limit eligibility in a way that does serve the purpose of offering a playing field which under normal circumstances excludes specialized show professionals from the common horse show world.
-This is so because in versatility ranch horse competition, the horse shown must be owned either by the exhibitor or his/her immediate family (so far, the same stipulations as with regular amateur and youth classes), or must be owned by the ranch the exhibitor is a full-time employee of, or may also be shown by the children of the ranch that owns the horse.
+The regulations for Ranch Horse competition are such that they limit eligibility in a way that serves the purpose of offering a playing field, which under normal circumstances excludes specialized show professionals from the common horse show world.
+This is so because in versatility ranch horse competition, the horses shown must be owned either by the exhibitor or his/her immediate family (so far, the same stipulations as with regular amateur and youth classes), or must be owned by the ranch the exhibitor is a full-time employee of, or may also be shown by the children of the ranch that owns the horse.
 Ranch horse classes therefore are either open or youth classes.

 This is practically a halter class for ranch horse competition.
 Stallions, mares and geldings may be shown in the open division, only mares and geldings in the youth division.
 All sexes are shown together as one class.
 Other than that, the rule book does not mention anything that sets this class apart from a halter class, although typically, judges evaluate with a somewhat different emphasis for ranch horses.

 Roping a dummy may be part of the ranch trail class and dragging a log from the saddle horn is a mandatory obstacle in the ranch horse trail class.
 The photo at the top of the page shows the water hazard, a typical obstacle in ranch horse competition trail.

 Article ©HorseShowCentral.com Submitted by Hardy Oelke and Photos ©Oelke, Kleinwegen.
 Reproduction of any portion of this copyrighted website without written permission of the publisher is prohibited and subject to legal action.